PAPNEJA METHOD · the community · Papneja.com

 THE PRACTICE OF SECRECY

 Practitioners are instructed to keep their inner experiences private, particularly in the early stages.
 This is not control or suppression.
 It is physiological.
-When a genuine inner experience occurs, the nervous system is in the process of building a new neural pathway.
-Speaking about the experience before it has been fully internalized interrupts the consolidation process.
-The insight dissolves into language before the nervous system has locked it in.
+When a genuine inner experience occurs, the instrument is in the process of consolidating a new perceptual capacity.
+Speaking about the experience before it has been fully internalized interrupts that consolidation.
+The insight dissolves into language before it has been locked in.

 The distinction is between keeping experiences private and sharing principles.
 Practitioners are encouraged to share the teaching — the framework, the doctrine, the pointing.
 They are asked to keep the inner experience private until it has been sufficiently established to survive the act of communication.